 If seats and desks are close enough to tap the windows to get the attention of friends outside or close enough to reach and tug at your wall decorations, restructure the sitting arrangement if you can.
 Don't be afraid to work with your Head Teacher or Local Coordinator at the school about rearranging the seating chart ... or implementing a seating chart if you think that would help.

-When I was teaching in China, the students spent time during class to swap pencils and erasers ... the solution?
-I worked with the Chinese teachers at my school and had the students select one pen and one eraser to use during my lesson.
+When I was teaching in Asia, the students spent time during class to swap pencils and erasers ... the solution?
+I worked with the local teachers at my school and had the students select one pen and one eraser to use during my lesson.
 Then, there was no need to zip open pencil pouches and spend time chatting with friends while you debated which eraser set to use or which pen you were going to use that day.
 Water bottles were also distracting; kids would splash each other or shut their lids loudly when classmates were talking.
 Suddenly students got a drink before class and after class, and that was it.
 No more water bottles sitting on the desks.